-I was chatting to a friend not so long ago, and we agreed that something changed for us both when we each got engaged.
+I was chatting to a friend not so long ago, and we agreed that something changed for each of us when we each got engaged.
 Essentially, our relationships became sacred, and the subject of them – specifically any ‘issues’ we may have – was off-limits as a topic for discussion.
 We were fully in and on board – ergo we became intensely protective and private.

 Bottom line: it was no longer acceptable to air our grievances and hold them up for scrutiny and analysis by friends and family.

 Ultimately, if someone else thinks there’s something not right in my marriage, I don’t want to hear it.
 If we’re happy (we are) and what we’re doing works for us (it does) then that’s all that interests me.
 Nobody else’s opinion is of any consequence.

-Of course, I’m not so lacking in self-awareness that I don’t see the paradox in that – if it’s truly inconsequential, then owning and sharing this (about to become un-secret) secret shouldn’t make me uncomfortable.
+Of course, I’m not so lacking in self-awareness that I don’t see the paradox in that – if it’s truly inconsequential, then owning and sharing this (about-to-become-un)secret shouldn’t make me uncomfortable.
 Thing is, I anticipate certain opinions and I just can’t be bothered with having to defend our unusual setup.

 Yep – right now and pretty much since our second princess arrived and I’ve been breastfeeding her to sleep through the night, we’ve not shared a bedroom.
 Why?
 It goes hand in hand with what I wrote about last week and is a temporary arrangement to see us through a difficult period.

-As I write, we’ve recently received a dairy allergy diagnosis which validates my extreme fatigue.
+As I write, we’ve recently received a CMPA diagnosis which validates my extreme fatigue.
 It explains such a lot and I’m hopeful that my elimination diet will soon mean our baby girl is far more settled.
-For the time being and as things stand, hubby is helping me with the relentless pacing in the evenings when it’s required.
+For the time being and as things stand, Dan is helping me with the relentless pacing in the evenings when it’s required.
 He’s also taking Elfin for walks after dinner to allow me half an hour to unwind.

 And then, come ten or eleven o’clock, he’s retreating downstairs and leaving us to it.